Overview – Mana Pools NP

 Best Time To Visit

-The Dry season (April to October), when the sky is clear and animals cluster around the Zambezi River to stay hydrated, is the best time for wildlife viewing at Mana Pools.
-If you do decide to visit during the rainy months, be prepared for stifling conditions and the potential frustration of getting bogged on muddy roads.
+Wildlife viewing at Mana Pools is best during the Dry season (April to October), when the sky is clear and animals cluster on the Zambezi floodplain to stay hydrated.
+Generally wildlife numbers increase as the Dry season progresses, peaking from June onward.
+If you do decide to visit during the rainy months, be prepared for stifling conditions and the potential frustration of getting stuck on muddy roads.
+Most camps close from November to April.

 Want To Visit Mana Pools NP?